apache/carbondata/docs/carbon-as-spark-datasource-guide.md

     limitations under the License.
 -->

-# Carbon as Spark's datasource guide
+# Carbon as Spark's Datasource

-Carbon fileformat can be integrated to Spark using datasource to read and write data without using CarbonSession.
+The Carbon fileformat is now integrated as Spark datasource for read and write operation without using CarbonSession.
+This is useful for the users who wants same Spark datasource.

+**Note:** You can only apply the features of Spark datasource similar to Parquet.
+The carbon session features are not supported.

 # Create Table with DDL

-Carbon table can be created with spark's datasource DDL syntax as follows.
+Now you can create Carbon table using Spark's datasource DDL syntax.

 ```
  CREATE [TEMPORARY] TABLE [IF NOT EXISTS] [db_name.]table_name
      [(col_name1 col_type1 [COMMENT col_comment1], ...)]
-     USING carbon
+     USING CARBON
      [OPTIONS (key1=val1, key2=val2, ...)]
      [PARTITIONED BY (col_name1, col_name2, ...)]
      [CLUSTERED BY (col_name3, col_name4, ...)
 INTO num_buckets BUCKETS]